beck-peterson/cg2/FinalProjectREADME.txt

 ** How to run **
 The program was developed using a first generation version of the Oculus Rift with hand controllers.
 Additionally, the system specs on the computer this was developed on were an i7-6700k cpu and GTX 1070 gpu operating under Windows 10, though these factors should not play a role.
-At the time this was written, the execution has been through the Unity editor running version 2018.4.11f1.
+This can either be run from the executable, or from the source code through the Unity editor running version 2018.4.11f1.
 The system should be plug and play such that having a connected Oculus rift that is set up with sensors and hand controllers is sufficient to get the program to run through the headset and behave properly.

 ** Things that didn't make it in **
 Unfortunately, like all good projects, this one attempted to shoot further than it could reach.
 Originally, a stretch